tvonhake/bug-tracker/README.md

 ## Deployment
 I've deployed this app using Vercel, but it can be deployed using any other tool you prefer.

+## Notes
+To prevent going over time, I prioritized functionality: making sure that all CRUD operations can be performed, that search and sorting works, and that API calls work.
+To meet the time requirements I chose to forego complex styling and niceties like caching data across sessions.

 ## Learn More
 - [Next.js Documentation](https://nextjs.org/docs)